Softwarovy-projekt/Documentation/README.md

 We got inspiration from Espresso and represent them as a static object with one field containing a java array of a particular type.
 This representation allows us to determine arrays as objects in the rest of the code.
-A multidimensional array is stored as a row-major which is equivalent to CIL.
+As described in the [type system](#type-system) section multidimensional array is stored as a row-major single-dimensional array inside `MultidimensionalArray` type which is equivalent to CIL.

 ### Interpreter

 In this section, we describe execution of CIL code.
-We got inspiration from Espresso and used one node representing one CIL method.
+Once again we were inspired by Espresso and used one node representing one CIL method.
 However, we are using extra nodes for instructions like `CALL` or `VIRTCALL` in the process called nodeization in BACIL.
 We removed custom handling of evaluation stack used in BACIL and replaced it by using Truffle `VirtualFrame`.
 We added exception handling and OSR.